Juno College of Technology

 Whenever I mention my education at HackerYou to folks in the design/tech industry, I’m always met with recognition and a positive response.
 The school has made an incredible mark on the Toronto tech industry, and it’s graduates are working all over the city.
 HackerYou is a wonderful network to be a part of and it’s reputation is fantastic for a reason.
 It has propelled my career forward and I’m so glad with my decision to study there.

-- Learn the WHY behind beautiful design- 5/17/2018Jessica • Front-End Developer • Graduate • Course: Advanced UX Design (Part-time) • Campus: Toronto
+- Learn the WHY behind beautiful design- 5/17/2018Jessica • Front-End Developer • Graduate • Course: Data Foundations • Campus: Toronto

 I’m a front-end web developer (thanks to HackerYou bootcamp) and I work for a software company.
 I’ve got a background in design, and I knew I wanted to follow up my bootcamp experience with the HackerYou intro and advanced UX class with a plan to leverage more design opportunities in my current role.